Cleaner, greener ways to travel

 E-Bike Incentives began in 2023, providing vouchers to help pay for part of the cost of an e-bike.
 Our goal is to encourage more sustainable, convenient and healthy ways to travel around town.
 The program is funded by the city's Climate Tax.

 Results from the 2023 program displayed a need for targeted assistance toward community members who may find it difficult to purchase an e-bike without a discount.
-The new and improved 2024 program aims to prioritize income equity as part of the city's climate actions.
+The new and improved 2024 program aimed to prioritize income equity as part of the city's climate actions.

 Contact Support